-Rail Bridging Services (also called MRT/LRT shuttle buses) are shuttle bus services which are provided in the event of a rail disruption.
-When a section of the rail network is suspended, these buses would ferry affected commuters between affected stations, hence minimising the impact of rail disruptions on commuters.
+Rail Bridging Services (also called MRT/LRT shuttle buses, free shuttle bus services, bus bridging services, etc.) are shuttle bus services that are activated in the event of rail disruption.
+During periods of rail network closure, these buses would ferry affected commuters between affected stations, hence minimising the impact of rail disruptions on commuters.

 |Route||Plies between affected stations along the rail network|

 |Passes Through||Train stations along the affected stretch|

 List of Rail Bridging Services:

 Rail bridging services are a necessary contingency.
 Due to the high utilization of urban rail lines, existing modes of public transport are usually unable to cope with the surge of stranded commuters in the event of a service disruption.
 As such, rail operators are obliged to arrange for shuttle buses that ferry commuters between affected stations.